Khushalsarode/Insureme/README.md

-Implementation of Ci/cd project using jenkins
+Implementation of Ci/cd project using jenkins.